ezod/adolphus/README.markdown

 [Epydoc] [epydoc] is required for generating API documentation (optional).

+## Development

+For in-place use, it is necessary to build the geometry module using Cython.
+This can be done by issuing the following command in the repository root:

+    python setup.py build_ext --inplace

 ## Related Publications

 * A. Mavrinac, J. L. Alarcon Herrera, and X. Chen, "[A Fuzzy Model for Coverage